-- the work of the internal auditor; - the work of the external auditors; - the financial management and governance self-assessment process; - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.
+- the internal audit risk review; - the external audit risk review; - the financial management and governance self-assessment process; - the work of managers within the Trust who have responsibility for the development and maintenance of the internal control framework.

-The accounting officer has been advised of the implications of the result of their review of the system of internal control by the Finance and General Purpose committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the Finance, General Purposs and Audit Committee committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-Approved by order of the members of the board of Trustees on 16 December 2019 and signed on their behalf by:
+Approved by order of the members of the Board of Trustees on 14 December 2020 and signed on their behalf by: